udonvo/udonvo.github.io/README.md

 ## Directory Structure
 All code and assets in the `/docs` folder is configured to be deployed on each commit to the `main` branch.

+## Development Setup
+See the Jekyll installation [instructions](https://jekyllrb.com/) to install Jekyll on your machine.

 ## Developing
 This site is to be integrated [Jekyll](https://jekyllrb.com/).